 The post-event free float of an entity resulting from an M&A is estimated on a pro forma basis, unless the actual post-event free float is available prior to implementation.
-In general, any other pending shareholder information or shareholder reclassification will also be reflected in the pro forma free float estimates related to the event.
-Resulting changes in FIFs and/or DIFs will be implemented simultaneously.
+Resulting changes in FIFs and/or DIFs are implemented simultaneously.
+Pending float changes, if any, are implemented simultaneously with the event.